 macOS Apple Silicon

-fortsh on Apple Silicon (M1/M2/M3) has a significant limitation due to Fortran compiler issues.
+fortsh on Apple Silicon (M1/M2/M3/M4) uses a C string backend to work around Fortran compiler bugs on ARM64.

 gfortran Issues